 Is a personal line of credit the same as a credit card?

-Personal lines of credit and credit cards are not the same.
-A credit card is a form of payment accepted by merchants while also being a revolving loan.
+Personal lines of credit and credit cards are similar but not the same.
+A credit card is a form of payment accepted by merchants and a kind of revolving loan.
 A personal line of credit is a revolving loan, and the funds are typically transferred to the borrower’s personal bank account before they are used for purchases.
-Credit cards can also have numerous features and benefits not offered by a personal line of credit.
+Credit cards can also have numerous benefits not offered by a personal line of credit but the interest rate may be higher.

 Are there additional risks to lines of credit vs credit cards?

 Both personal lines of credit and credit cards require you to pay back what you owe, whether it’s on a monthly basis or at the end of the draw period, in the case of a line of credit.
-Making late payments or missing payments can negatively affect your credit score.
+Making late payments or missing payments can negatively affect your credit score and incur fees.

 Do personal lines of credit affect your credit score?